Thank you for your interest in WKU Pre-SLP!

 The Division of Extended Learning and Outreach (DELO) offers excellent resources to assist online learners.
 Their website has a number of helpful topics including an orientation to online learning and helpful information to aid you in determining if online learning is right for you.
-Please click here to visit their website.
+Here is a link to their website: WKU Online

 The Communication Sciences and Disorders Department at WKU uses Adobe Connect Pro for most (if not all) of the on-line courses and web-enhanced courses.
 To be able to participate fully in these classes students should have the following computer hardware and software, along with DSL/Cable/or T1 internet connection (dial-up service is not acceptable) at a minimum:

 Minimum Technology Requirements